HydrogenPlumbing/hydrogen-protocol/README.md

 HP is design to complement existing LPWAN technologies, providing a set of services that can be layered on top of existing protocols already provide device-level authentication (e.g. LTE/NB-IoT), and can be implemented on-device or at a gateway for existing networks.

 Messages sent to or from devices use a network gateway for device authentication and as a data relay for subscribing applications.
 This combines aspects of common IoT messaging protocols like LoRaWAN and MQTT with global, internet routable addresses, device authentication, and message security and integrity.
-By using a single 128bit IPv6 address to define the device, and a BGP hosted network as the gateway, HP provides a compact, self-describing IoT network that leverages existing internet address space and protocols.
+By using a single 128 bit IPv6 address to define the device, and a BGP hosted network as the gateway, HP provides a compact, self-describing IoT network that leverages existing internet address space and protocols.